railwayapp/docs/src/docs/guides/laravel.md

 ## Deploy from the CLI

+If you have your Laravel app locally, you can follow these steps:

-1. <a href="/guides/cli#installing-the-cli" target="_blank">Install</a> and <a href="/guides/cli#authenticating-with-the-cli" target="_blank">authenticate with the CLI.</a>
+1. <a href="/guides/cli#installing-the-cli" target="_blank">Install</a> and <a href="/guides/cli#authenticating-with-the-cli" target="_blank">authenticate with the Railway CLI.</a>
-2. Clone the forked <a href="https://github.com/railwayapp-templates/laravel" target="_blank">Laravel GitHub repo</a> and `cd` into the directory.
-    - You can skip this step if you already have an app directory or repo on your machine that you want to deploy.
-3. Run `railway init` within the app directory to create a new project.
+2. Run `railway init` within your Laravel app root directory to create a new project on Railway.
+    - Follow the steps in the prompt to give your project a name.
-4. Run `railway up` to deploy.
+3. Run `railway up` to deploy.
     - The CLI will now scan, compress and upload our Laravel app files to Railway's backend for deployment.
+    - Your terminal will display real-time logs as your app is being deployed on Railway.
+4. Once the deployment is successful, click on **View logs** on the recent deployment on the dashboard.
+    - You'll see that the server is running.
+However you'll also see logs prompting you to add your env variables.
+5. Click on the <a href="/overview/the-basics#service-variables">**Variables**</a> section of your service on the Railway dashboard.
+6. Click on **Raw Editor** and add all your app environment variables.
+7. Click on **Deploy** to redeploy your app.

+To set up a publicly accessible URL for the service, navigate to the **Networking** section in the [Settings](/overview/the-basics#service-settings) tab of your new service and click on [Generate Domain](/guides/public-networking#railway-provided-domain).

 ## Deploy via Custom Scripts